pgrones/advent-of-code-2023/README.md

 We're alternating between Rust and Go after each day~

+Even days -> Go

+Odd days -> Rust

 ### Running the solutions

+Add the number of the day you want to run as the first argument when running the solution.

 Each solution has two input files ending in either "p" or "j".
-To choose which one to use, simply add its letter as an argument when running the solution.
+Add its letter as the last argument when running the solution.

-To choose the solution for a specific day, uncomment the corresponding line in the main file.

 #### Rust

 ```
 > cd rust
-> cargo run [p j]
+> cargo run [day number] [p j]

+Example:
+> cargo run 1 p
 ```

 #### Go

 ```
 > cd go
-> go run . [p j]
+> go run . [day number] [p j]

+Example:
+> go run .
+2 j
 ```